 She is the host of the TV program on Sinclair on Sunday.

-What percentage of agents that you are talking to are disgusted by the actions of their superiors as part of your story today, because everybody I know in the FBI.
+What percentage of agents that you are talking to are disgusted by the actions of their superiors as part of your story today?

-Now, keep in mind, one of the things that I, for example, that one of my sources mentioned to me, he said that one of the FBI field agents that he speaks to frequently, he said that he doesn't even want to put his FBI field jacket on or anything that identifies him as an FBI agent simply because he's almost ashamed.
+Now, keep in mind, one of the things that I, for example, that one of my sources mentioned to me, he said that one of his one of the FBI field agents that he speaks to frequently, he says that he doesn't even want to put his FBI field jacket on or anything that identifies him as an FBI agent simply because he's almost ashamed.

-So it is an issue of credibility right now.
+So it's just an issue of credibility right now.

 So as far as numbers, that's a little bit tough to peg.

-as far as as far as morale is concerned morale just needs to really get upped and that just is an issue of just bringing back the credibility back to the bureau all right last word Sheryl Atkinson.
+And that just is an issue of just bringing back the credibility back to the Bureau.

-When we get back uh my buddy we're gonna check in with Charlie Daniels and much more straight ahead.
+When we get back, my buddy, we're going to check in with Charlie Daniels and much more straight ahead.

 The devil went down to Georgia.